mercurius-js/mercurius/README.md

     * `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers
     * `service.wsUrl`: The url of the websocket endpoint
     * `service.wsConnectionParams`: `Function` or `Object`
 * `persistedQueries`: A hash/query map to resolve the full query text using it's unique hash.
+Overrides `persistedQueryProvider`.
 * `onlyPersisted`: Boolean.
 Flag to control whether to allow graphql queries other than persisted.
 When `true`, it'll make the server reject any queries that are not present in the `persistedQueries` option above.
 It will also disable any ide available (playground/graphiql).
+Requires `persistedQueries` to be set, and overrides `persistedQueryProvider`.
+* `persistedQueryProvider`
+  * `isPersistedQuery: (request: object) => boolean`: Return true if a given request matches the desired persisted query format.
+  * `getHash: (request: object) => string`: Return the hash from a given request, or falsy if this request format is not supported.
+  * `getQueryFromHash: async (hash: string) => string`: Return the query for a given hash.
+  * `getHashForQuery?: (query: string) => string`: Return the hash for a given query string.
+Do not provide if you want to skip saving new queries.
+  * `saveQuery?: async (hash: string, query: string) => void`: Save a query, given its hash.
+  * `notFoundError?: string`: An error message to return when `getQueryFromHash` returns no result.
+Defaults to `Bad Request`.
+  * `notSupportedError?: string`: An error message to return when a query matches `isPersistedQuery`, but returns no valid hash from `getHash`.
+Defaults to `Bad Request`.
 * `allowBatchedQueries`: Boolean.
 Flag to control whether to allow batched queries.
 When `true`, the server supports recieving an array of queries and returns an array of results.

 #### queryDepth example